-4. Make a blank wall better with your own gallery
+27. Make a blank wall better with your own gallery

-5. Update apartment walls with wall hangings
+28. Update apartment walls with wall hangings

 Fabric wall hangings and rugs are a quick and cheap way of brightening up your standard-issue blank wall and give a touch of that on-trend boho vibe.

-6. Dress up plain windows
+29. Dress up plain windows

-7. Get creative with statement wall designs
+30. Get creative with statement wall designs

-8. Cover boring tiles with decals
+31. Cover boring tiles with decals

-If your bathroom tiles or kitchen splashback are in need of a refresh, steal this idea from @spencer.monk (opens in new tab) and cover them in stylish stickers (yes they do exist, just check out the awesome selection at Etsy (opens in new tab) as well as our pick of the best wall stickers)
+If your bathroom tiles or kitchen splashback are in need of a refresh, steal this idea from @spencer.monk (opens in new tab) and cover them in stylish stickers (yes they do exist, just check out the awesome selection at Etsy (opens in new tab) as well as our pick of the best wall stickers.

-9. Camouflage the carpet
+32. Camouflage the carpet

 If you are renting, pulling up the carpet just isn’t an option, and even if you don’t have a landlord to answer to, it’s still a pretty expensive job.

-10. Use curtains as room dividers
+33. Use curtains as room dividers

 For all you studio apartment dwellers, you may understand the nostalgia that sometimes overcomes you when you remember what it was like to have (more than just four) walls.

-Obviously, you don’t want to go dividing up your space with actual solid walls, but you can put up some soft walls (ie, curtains) that can separate your space into zones.
+Obviously, you don’t want to go dividing up your space with actual solid walls, but you can put up some soft walls (ie: curtains) that can separate your space into zones.

-12. Don’t be afraid of paint (even if your landlord is)
+34. Don’t be afraid of paint (even if your landlord is)